BinaryAnalysisPlatform/bap-plugins/quarantine/model.md

 An inference rule (or judgement) is a logical form that consists of a set of premises and a set of conclusions.
 Premises and conclusions are logical propositions, that are defined by a `rule` grammar.
-Other than already mentioned dependce rule of a form `var -> var`, it has syntactic rules that matches terms an IR representation of a program.
-For example,
+Each proposition consists of pattern and a set of constraints.
+Pattern will match with a term, if all constraints are satisfied, e.g,

 ```
-when c jump x
+v := x[y], when x = SP
 ```

-matches (i.e., holds, evaluates to true) for any term of `jmp` kind.
+matches (i.e., holds, evaluates to true) for any load operation, from SP based address.
-It also binds condition expression to a `c` variable, and jump destination to `x`.
-The bounded variables can be used in dependcy rules as input or output variables.
-Rules cannot bind the same variables (since we cannot establish equalities between them).

-Other than bounding a varible, a rule can constraint it, to some BIL
-expression:
+Variables, bounded by a pattern, may be used in other rules:
 ```
-p(R0) = malloc(n(R0))
+p := malloc(n), p = R0, n = R0
+when c jmp x, p / c
 ```

-Here, variable `p` is constrained to a value stored in register `R0` after a call to `malloc`, and variable `n` is constrained to value stored in `R0` before the call.
-All input variables (variables that are used as independent variables in some dependency rule), must be constrained.
-If an output variable is constrainted, then a rule will match only if bound expression is syntactically equal to a constraint (modulo variable versioning).

-Bounded variables, can be used in dependency rules, e.g.,
+Each judgement consists of a set of premises.
+If all premises hold, then all conclusions must hold also.
+If it doesn't then system doesn't match the model.

 ```
-p(R0) = malloc()
+p := malloc(), p = R0
+--------------------- :: when_checked
-when c jmp x
+when c jmp x, p / c
------------------ :: xxx
-c -> x
 ```

 This rule defines that a condition of some jump expression must depend on the value returned from `malloc`.

-We also allow a user to specify uninterpreted functions in our rules.
-This rules maps to a predicate functions, and allows a user to extend the model with arbitrary facts.
-For example, `is_red(v)` can be defined as a function that returns `true` if term has `color` attribute equal to `red`, e.g.:
+We also allow a user to specify an uninterpreted function as a constraint.
+They maps to a user provided functions allows a user to extend the model with arbitrary facts.
+For example, `is_red` can be defined as a function that returns `true` if term has `color` attribute equal to `red`, e.g.:

 ```
-x := v
+x := v, is_red
-is_red(v)
-malloc(y(R0))
--------------- :: red_sinks_into_malloc
+-------------------- :: red_sinks_into_malloc
-y -> x
+malloc(y), y/x, y=R0
 ```

 See Examples section for more.